OllieJones/sqlite-object-cache/readme.txt

 <h4>What is this about?</h4>

 It's about making your site perform better.
 An object cache does that by reducing the workload on your MariaDB or MySQL database.
 This is not a [page cache](https://developer.wordpress.org/advanced-administration/performance/cache/); these persistent objects are cached in a different kind of cache.
-These objects aren't chunks of HTML ready for people to view, they are data objects for use by the WordPress software.
+These objects aren't chunks of HTML ready for people to view in their browsers, they are data objects for use by the WordPress software.

 [Caches](https://en.wikipedia.org/wiki/Cache_(computing)) are ubiquitous in computing, and WordPress has its own caching subsystem.
 Caches contain short-term copies of the results of expensive database lookups or computations, and allow software to use the copy rather than repeating the expensive operation.
 This plugin (like other object-caching plugins) extends WordPress's caching subsystem to save those short-term copies from page view to page view.
 WordPress's cache happens to be a [memoization](https://en.wikipedia.org/wiki/Cache_(computing)#Memoization) cache.